latimer-lang/site/docs/language/variables-types.md

 Latimer supports the following primitive types:

-- `int`: a 32-bit signed integer
+- `int`: a 64-bit signed integer
-- `float`: a 32-bit single-precision floating-point number (IEEE 754)
+- `double`: a 64-bit double-precision floating-point number (IEEE 754)
 - `char`: a single character
 - `string`: a sequence of characters
 - `bool`: a boolean value (`true` or `false`)

 ## Other Types

 Latimer also includes the `void` type, which is used for functions that do not return a value.
-In addition, developers can define custom types using `struct`s.
+In addition, developers can define custom struct types and function types.

 ```cpp
 void return_nothing() {